Exceptional Tea is a Daily Pleasure – Debonair Tea

-Louisa is the Director and creative person behind Debonair Tea.
+Louisa is the Director and creative person behind Debonair Tea, set up in 2014.
 She is an accredited tea sommelier with the British Tea Academy and can talk about it until the cows come home!
-She set up the company in 2014, she’d been really involved in the café culture in New Zealand, where she’d been living at the time.
-On her return to the UK, she, and husband Phil, decided their business plan was to serve really good tea at major events, instead of being charged £2 for a cup of hot water and a tea bag.
+Louisa had been really involved in the café culture in New Zealand, where she’d been living at the time.
+On returning home to the UK, she and her husband Phil had a plan.
+They were going to serve really good tea at major events, instead of being charged £2 for a cup of hot water and a tea bag.
 Louisa has grown up drinking really good tea, and wants to deliver this to the UK.

 Flogging Tea to the Brits

-So, whilst the renovations were starting on their little portable tea van, Louisa began to play around with some blends of tea.
-She tried them out at the Elham Christmas Food and Craft Festival, doing some market research as to what teas people would buy.
+While the renovations were starting on their little portable tea van, Louisa began to play around with some blends of tea.
+She tried them out at the Elham Christmas Food and Craft Festival.
+Her plan was to do a little market research as to what teas people would buy.
 However, she was asked by her first café if they could serve her blends.
-So, after that, she says, “I rewrote the business plan and started to flog tea!”
+That night “I rewrote the business plan and started to flog tea!”

 At that time she had 10 blends of tea in the range, now it’s around 25, of both caffeinated and herbal teas.
 There’s also a Sommelier Selection and some seasonal blends too.
 “But…I’ve been tied up having babies.”
 Louisa and Phil now have two children under two, but forget maternity leave, Louisa’s packing tea and being mum at the same time.
 Helping her out, with child-care and tea-care is good friend and employee, Jess.

-The core, Louisa insists, of what Debonair Tea does, is quality.
-Her standards are high.
+Debonair Tea is quality tea.
+Louisa’s standards are high.
 No more drinking insipid cups of milky tea.
 If you are a café or restaurant that takes any blend of Debonair Tea, you will be given a laminated crib sheet on how the tea should be stored, made and served.
 Stump teapots, warmed before the correct amount of blend is added to the core strainer.
 The amount of tea is in perfect ratio with the water, and the water must be at the right temperature.